reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 This is why you see Bob's bio even though Taylor is selected.
 Bugs like this are called [race conditions](https://en.wikipedia.org/wiki/Race_condition) because two asynchronous operations are "racing" with each other, and they might arrive in an unexpected order.

-The easiest way to fix the bug is to add a cleanup function:
+To fix this race condition, add a cleanup function:

 <Sandpack>

 ```js App.js